One of the pleasures of maintaining this website is that I meet people from all over the world with similar collecting interest.

 So who made this toy?
 The answer probably lies with the Lehmann style tabbed medallion at the rear.
 The letter “K” within the Japanese Sakura (Cherry Blossom) flower is the trademark of the relatively unknown firm Kokyu, with the assumption being that Kosuge was acting in the role of distributor on behalf of Kokyu.

-This example is missing it’s driver, which would have sat in an offset position like the original.
 The cockpit is lithographed as per the original, but it is inconclusive if there was ever a steering wheel.
 The four wheels are faintly lithographed “Made in Japan”.
 The underside construction and clockwork mechanism is where the main differences appear compared to the original.

 Part 4 – Motor Car